kristjan/store_validator/README.md

 end
 ```

 Additionally, Store Validator can check types of values in columns.
-Since store_accessor does not use a statically types column, database adapters like the pg gem do not know how to cast incoming data to proper types.
-Store Validator can make sure that your data is always as you expect.
+Since `store_accessor` does not use statically typed columns, database adapters like the pg gem do not know how to cast incoming data to proper types.

 ```ruby
 class Foo < ActiveRecord::Base